I tried the 7 best Shopify live chat apps in 2026

 After digging into all these apps, a clear trend emerged.
 The future of customer support on Shopify isn't just about having faster one-on-one chats.
 It's about using smart automation to give customers instant, accurate answers while freeing up your team for the conversations that really matter.

-While most live chat apps are designed to help you manage the constant flow of customer questions, others like eesel AI are built to reduce that flow altogether.
+While most live chat apps are designed to help you manage the constant flow of customer questions, others like eesel AI are built to improve your deflection rate.
 By using all of your company's knowledge to power an AI that can solve problems on its own, you can scale your support without having to scale your team.

 If you're curious about moving beyond a simple chat box, you can set up eesel AI and test it on your own historical support tickets in just a few minutes.